volantis-x/community/source/v5/faq/index.md

-## What is the answer of Life, the Universe, and Everything?
+## What is the answer to Life, the Universe, and Everything?

 42